 If your child is diagnosed with dyslexia after undergoing a comprehensive assessment, you may experience relief.
 You finally have an answer to the question of why your child is not performing well at school.
 But the news can also evoke dread and fear.
 Understandably, you may worry that dyslexia will be a lifelong obstacle.
 The good news is that this need not be the case.
 Here are some things that you can do if you are in this situation:

-– Get an Individualised Education Plan (IEP) in place
+– Get an Individualized Education Plan (IEP) in place

 Dyslexia is classed as a specific learning disability.
 This means that a dyslexic child is entitled to additional support where necessary.
 In the United States, this is known as an Individualized Education Plan (IEP).

-If your child does not qualify for special accommodations at school, but you have received a professional diagnosis of dyslexia, you can make use of Section 504 of the Rehabilitation Act, 1973.
+If your child does not qualify for special accommodations at school but has received a professional diagnosis of dyslexia, you can make use of Section 504 of the Rehabilitation Act, 1973.
 It is an alternative avenue to acquire additional services for your child, such as extra time on tests or educational support in the classroom.

 – Identify and nurture your child’s strengths